HomeArticlesHow ToCreate a sitemap.xml

 Sitemap.xml GeneratorSitemap Validator

 A sitemap.xml file is the most direct way to tell search engines which pages on your site exist, which ones matter, and when they were last updated.
-Done right, it eliminates guesswork from Google's crawl discovery process.
-Done wrong — wrong format, wrong content, stale dates — it actively misleads crawlers and wastes crawl budget.
+Done right, it takes the guesswork out of Google's crawl discovery process.
+Get the format wrong, the content wrong, or leave the dates stale, and it actively misleads crawlers and wastes crawl budget.
 This guide walks through creating a correct, production-ready sitemap from scratch.

 Overview